bioidiap/bob.bio.vein/doc/baselines.rst

    specifies the number of parallel jobs you want to execute.

-In the remainder of this section we introduce baseline experiments you can readily run with this tool without further configuration.
-Baselines examplified in this guide were published in [TVM14]_.

 Database setups and baselines are encoded using :ref:`bob.bio.base.configuration-files`, all stored inside the package root, in the directory ``bob/bio/vein/configurations``.
 Documentation for each resource